Can I sell my structured settlement? in Will County, Illinois

 6. Pre-hearing conference for transfers over $20,000

-Processing times in Will County Usually range 35-70 days from filing to final.
-Hearing.
+Processing times in Will County typically range 35-70 days from filing to final hearing.
+The current filing fee is $319.00 (civil case filing).
+See the Illinois answer for state-wide context.

 Will County Requirements